 A pencil preset is a pencil with specific properties.
 You can work with regular pencil presets and thickness stencils.

 How to select a pencil preset

-- 1. In the Tools toolbar, select the Pencil ≥, Line ✓, Ellipse ○, or Rectangle □ tool. - 2.
+- 1. In the Tools toolbar, select the Pencil otin, Line earrow, Ellipse otin, or Rectangle earrow tool. - 2.
 In the Tool Properties view, use the Presets menu to select a pencil preset.